“It’s Easy to Let Go of the Clutter in my Head”

 Thomas Hartle, wearing a red T-shirt that reads ‘failure is not an option’, sits patiently in front of his computer, waiting to be interviewed on a chilly October morning.
 During a pandemic, when so much of our lives have moved to virtual worlds, time and distance have become the least of our concerns.
 While I fix glitches for the online session, sitting in a different timezone, Hartle smiles from the other end and says, “Take it slow.
 I have all the time in the world.
 That’s the positive side of being a cancer patient.”

-Earlier in August, Health Canada granted an exemption to four cancer patients, including Thomas Hartle, to use psychedelic mushrooms as a component of psychotherapy treatment.
+Earlier in August, Health Canada granted an exemption to four cancer patients, including Thomas Hartle, to use psychedelic mushrooms as a component of psychotherapeutic treatments for end-of-life distress.
 The applicants had appealed to the ministry through a social media campaign, as well as reaching out to Health Minister Patty Hajdu to make their requests heard.
-Hartle moved his application on June 4.
+Hartle first put forward his application on June 4.

 “I started looking for psilocybin therapy in Canada when I began experiencing extreme anxiety.
 I wasn’t sure if it was even a thing here,” Hartle shared.